 Click or tap here to see a short video clip about tzitzvits (source: Bible Lands 2012)

-The English that is translated as “fill the earth” and “abound on the earth” or similar in English is translated in Bura-Pabir as “be like a flock of birds over the whole world.”
+The Hebrew that is translated as “great nation” in English is translated in Bura-Pabir as “great tribe.”
 (Source: Andy Warren-Rothlin)